 The main aim of treatment is to maintain and control blood glucose levels and blood pressure.
 This may involve the use of medication.

-Angiotensin converting enzyme (ACE) inhibitors or angiotensin receptor blockers (ARBs) can help lower blood pressure, protect kidney function, and prevent further damage.
+Angiotensin converting enzyme (ACE) inhibitors or angiotensin receptor blockers (ARBs) can

 In 2018, the American College of Cardiology issued guidelines recommending the use of sodium-glucose cotransporter 2 (SGLT2) inhibitors or glucagon-like peptide-1 receptor agonists (GLP-1RAs) for people with type 2 diabetes and CKD.
-These drugs may reduce the risk of CDK progression, cardiovascular events, or both.
+These drugs may reduce the risk of CKD progression, cardiovascular events, or both.

-If a person has kidney disease, their doctor may ask them to keep track of the following nutrients:
+If a person has kidney disease, their doctor may ask them to keep track of the

 Water: Although essential, too much water or fluid may increase the risk of swelling and high blood pressure